 In August 2016, Aeham Ahmad's wife Tahani and his sons were finally permitted to come to Germany — over a year after he escaped Syria.

 The family moved into an apartment in Wiesbaden.
 Aeham Ahmad also owns a piano again.

 Her partly autobiographical trilogy, which began with "When Hitler Stole Pink Rabbit," became her legacy.
-She has never wanted to write an autobiography.
+She never wanted to write an autobiography.

 Long reluctant to travel to Germany, she enjoyed visiting the country in her later years, when she not only talked about the heroes from her books but also about her past.

 Such as here in 2016, with students in Berlin and several refugee children in the audience.
 Judith Kerr's life journey might have given them courage too